g19fanatic/Timer/ReadMe.txt

  o Added Timer::pulseImmediate(). pulseImmediate sets the pin to the specified value for the given duration.
 After the duration, the pin is set to !value.

+1.2 by Jack Christensen
+ o Added "blink2" example illustrating flashing two LEDs at different rates.

+1.3 by Sandy Walsh
+ o Added a "context" parameter to callbacks.
+You can pass in the context when the event is created and it will be sent back to callback when called.
 1.3 by Jack Christensen
  o Added "blink2" example illustrating flashing two LEDs at different rates. o 19Oct2013: This is the last v1.x release.
 It will continue to be available on GitHub